Skip to main content

 • “A very nice classic idler with appealing visuals (even though they look simple at first glance).”

 • “Taking this seriously as a PC game (which it really isn't), lackluster 2D visuals were used instead of contemporary 3D graphics (because this is a browser game).
-It's unclear if that's due to lack of budget or talent or both, but what's relevant is that this has poor quality visuals.”
+It's unclear if that's due to lack of budget or talent or both, but it's also irrelevant; what matters is this has poor quality visuals.”

 • “Graphics look like a self-playing Galaga or something similar.”